Brian Jackson - Fotolia

 The recent breach that affected Quest Diagnostics Inc. and Laboratory Corporation of America Holdings underscores the importance of third-party risk management when sharing patient information with contractors.

 The breach, which potentially exposed the data of 20 million patients, didn't happen on Quest or LabCorp systems.
-Instead, it happened on systems owned by a bill collection service provider, American Medical Collection Agency (AMCA).
+Instead, it happened on systems owned by a collection service provider, American Medical Collection Agency (AMCA).
 The breach occurred via AMCA's web payments portal.

-It's not the first breach of its kind, as third-party breaches that affect covered entities are on the rise, according to health IT and information security expert Kate Borten, president of The Marblehead Group LLC..
+It's not the breach of its kind, as third-party breaches that affect covered entities are on the rise, according to health IT and information security expert Kate Borten, president of The Marblehead Group LLC..
 But it should be a warning sign to healthcare CIOs.

 They need to recognize the trust patients put into a healthcare organization's data security program, and they should take the necessary steps to minimize risk by doing due diligence, according to Kristina Podnar, digital policy consultant and author of The Power of Digital Policy.